 [A] roll-up-your-sleeves- and-pitch-in mindset, a mindset that says, there’s some unpleasant work, someone’s got to do it, it might as well be me … that that’s what gets you ahead in the workplace. – Julie Lythcott-Haims

 Prepares a Solid Foundation for Independent Living

 Teaching our kids to do basic life skills sets them up for success when they’re older.
 They learn how to do things for themselves which encourages a sense of pride and accomplishment.

 Create an Attitude Shift

 They CHOOSE to contribute to the family.
-It isn’t something they’re being forced to do by threat of death.
+It isn’t something they’re being forced to do by the threat of death.
 They recognize their ability to contribute in meaningful ways and this is one way that motivates and encourages their sense of belonging and significance.
 To learn more about that theory click here.